khoaisohd/saifon/docs/advanced/asset-management.md

 So that can rendering `check-in` without loading `containers/HotelSearchForm/CheckInPicker` assets
 ```

-Put this under `containers/HotelSearchForm`, Webpack will include `containers/HotelSearchForm/CheckInPicker`
+Webpack will include `containers/HotelSearchForm/CheckInPicker`
-assets into ``hotel-search-form` assets
+assets into `hotel-search-form` assets , when you put inside `containers/HotelSearchForm` this script

 ```JS
 import 'containers/HotelSearchForm/CheckInPicker'